Renters' Rights Act 2025

 01

-Understand the full scope of what Phase 1 changes from 1 May 2026 — every change explained in plain English.
+Understand the full scope of Phase 1 changes — now in force, every change explained in plain English.

 Read the key changes